amzn/basis-point-sets/README.md

 # Efficient Learning on Point Clouds with Basis Point Sets

-Sergey Prokudin, Christoph Lassner, Javier Romero
-ICCV 2019
+Basis Point Set (BPS) is a simple and efficient method for encoding 3D point  clouds into fixed-length representation.
+It is based on a simple idea: select k fixed points in space and compute vectors from  these basis points to the nearest points in the point cloud.
+We can then use these vectors (or simply their norms) as features:

 ![Teaser Image](bps.gif)

-Basis Point Set (BPS) is a simple and efficient method for encoding 3D point  clouds into fixed-length representation.
 This representation can be used  as input to arbitrary machine learning methods, in particular it can be used as input to off-the-shelf neural networks.

  Check our [ICCV 2019 paper](https://arxiv.org/abs/1908.09186) for more details.